Convergence estimates for the Magnus expansion IA. Uniformly convex algebras: Uniform convexity in Banach algebras

-However, we can use the definitions above only in a limited way for algebras, as the operator algebras on $L^p$ spaces are typically not even mean uniformly convex.
+However, the definitions above can be used for algebras only in a limited way, as the operator algebras on $L^p$ spaces are typically not even mean uniformly convex.
 For this reason, yet inspired by bounded operators on $L^p$ spaces for $1<p<+\infty$, we take the \begin{defin}\plabel{def:UMD} (Uniform mean convexity of Dixmier type.)
 A Banach algebra $\mathfrak A$ is a $\mathcal{UMD}_q$-algebra, $0\leq q<+\infty$, if $X,Y,Z,W\in\mathfrak A$ implies

 We say that $\mathfrak A$ is $\mathcal{UMD}$-convex, if it is a $\mathcal{UMD}_q$-algebra with some $0\leq q<+\infty$. \begin{proof}[Remark] $\mathbb R$ is a $\mathcal{UMD}_1$-algebra; but $\mathbb C$, in the usual way, is only a $\mathcal{UMD}_{2}$-algebra. \end{proof} \end{defin} We will see that the bounded operators on an $L^p$ space for $1<p<+\infty$ form a $\mathcal{UMD}_q$-algebra with $q=\max(p,\frac{p}{p-1})$.
 Moreover, any Banach algebra which is a $\mathcal{UMC}_q$-space is automatically a $\mathcal{UMD}_q$-algebra.